boldtrn/graphhopper-maps-capacitor/README.md

 # Graphhopper Maps Capacitor
-[Capacitor](https://capacitorjs.com/) wrapper for the `navi` branch of [GraphHopper Maps](https://github.com/graphhopper/graphhopper-maps).

-There are many known limitations for turn-by-turn navigation in the browser and if it is not possible to fix them in the browser we can fix them here.
+This Android app is currently a [capacitor](https://capacitorjs.com/)-wrapper for the `navi` branch of [GraphHopper Maps](https://github.com/graphhopper/graphhopper-maps).
+There are many known limitations for the turn-by-turn navigation feature (as it happens in the browser) and if it is not possible to fix them in the browser we can fix them here.

 ## Install